swagger-autogen/swagger-autogen/README.md

 } */
 ```

-**in:** 'path', 'query' or 'body' // by default is 'query'
+**in:** 'path', 'query', 'body', 'formData', etc.      // by default is 'query'
 **description:** The parameter description
 **required:** true or false
-**type:** 'string', 'integer', 'object', etc. // by default is 'string' when 'schema' is missing
+**type:** 'string', 'integer', 'object', 'array', etc. // by default is 'string' when 'schema' is missing
 **format:** 'int64', etc.
 **schema:** See section [Schema and Definitions](#schema-and-definitions)